marianaflores1/Customer-Segmentation-Analysis/README.md

 ## Key Findings & Recommendations
 K-Means is a traditional clustering technique commonly used for segmentation data.
-Three clusters are identified based on the Dendrogram chart.
-Due to the number of clusters we run ten iterations using K-Means and identify the following three subgroups:
+Three clusters are identified and due to the number of clusters we run ten iterations using K-Means then combine Principal Component Analysis (PCA) for additional clarify and identify the following three subgroups:

-- Segment 0 (32.31%) - 100% Male and 0% Female Gender, average age of 32.05 years, and income of $64.39K (highest earning subgroup)

-- Segment 1 (22.72%) - 53.34% Male and 46.66% Female Gender (almost equal), average age of 58.87 years (oldest subgroup), and Income of $48.93K.

-- Segment 2 (45.95%) - 0% Male and 100% Female Gender, average age of 33.76 years, and income of $62.02K.

-To gain more clarity, we combine K-Means with Principal Component Analysis (PCA).
-Each of our PCA Components explains for about a third of the variability in the data.
-As a rule of thumb we keep between 70% to 80% of the explained variance so we choose two PCA Components.
-Then decide on a number of clusters based on K-Means with PCA model and identify the following three subgroups:

 - Segment 0 (36.7%) - 16.43% Male and 83.56% Female Gender, average age of 33.08 years, income of $39.68K, and spending score of 53.32.